FloatProtocol/scattershot/README.md

-# Snapshot
+# Scattershot

-Snapshot is an off-chain gasless multi-governance client with easy to verify and hard to contest results.
+A fork of the amazing [Snapshot](snapshot.org) with the ability to do proportional votes hacked in.

 **[Documentation](https://docs.snapshot.org)**